 Your Scan dealer, or local chimney sweep, can advise you on choosing a make and type of steel chimney.
 This ensures that the chimney will match your wood-burning stove.

 REQUIREMENTS FOR CHIMNEY

-The chimney must at least have a T400 designation, with G for the soot fire test.
-We recommend a chimney with a minimum internal diameter of 148 mm and a length of min.
+The chimney must have a minimum internal diameter of 148 mm and have a T400 designation, with G for the soot fire test.
+The length should be min.
 4 metres.